 3. Encourage Alternative Hobbies

-- Martial arts (for self-discipline and self-defense)
+- Martial arts (for self-discipline and self-defence)

 - Competitive sports (for an adrenaline rush)

-4. Monitor Online Activity and Social Circles
+4. Supervise Online Usage and Social Interactions

 5. Ensure Proper Firearm Storage